NereusWang/fang.github.io/content/authors/admin/_index.md

       - Provincial First Prize of the 'Higher Education Society Cup' National College Mathematical Modeling Competition.

 # Academic Project
+#   Add/remove as many projects below as you like.
 academic projects:
   - area: Academic Project1 - Academic courses for M.Eng. in Electronic and Information Engineering
     institution: Department of Electronic Science and technology, University of Science and Technology of China (USTC), China